There are restrictions to the categories of passengers who can enter South Korea at this time. Please check the requirements before you travel.

 COVID-19 testing requirements

-Effective 24 July, seamen travelling to South Korea with a C‑3‑11 visa must present a negative COVID‑19 PCR test result certificate issued within 48 hours of departure.
-Seamen travelling from Bangladesh, India, Indonesia, Kazakhstan, Kyrgyzstan, Philippines, Nepal (effective 2 November) and Uzbekistan must present a certificate issued by a test lab or hospital designated by the South Korean embassy in their country.
+Seamen travelling to South Korea with a C‑3‑11 visa must present a negative COVID‑19 PCR test result certificate issued within 72 hours of departure.
+Seamen travelling from Bangladesh, Kazakhstan, Kyrgyzstan, Philippines, Nepal and Uzbekistan must present a certificate issued by a test lab or hospital designated by the South Korean embassy in their country.

 Effective 9 October 2020, customers connecting with Korean Air (KE) from Incheon (ICN) to Hong Kong (HKG) who are departing from countries in the Middle East including Dubai will not be accepted.